TobiasHerr/Connectomics-python-fork/README.markdown

 cross correlation and granger causality algorithms, just change the executable.

+On a side note, if you want to run this code on the bigger networks provided in the challenge (the ones with 1000 neurons) you might want to change the conditioning level to get good reconstructions, something like:

+    conditioningList = {0.15, 0.20};

+should work better.
+If you want to understand how the conditioning is set you might want to check out the [paper](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002653).

-If everything went right you sould get a scores file called `scores_iNet1_Size100_CC03inh_1.csv` with the scores in Kaggle format.
+If everything went right with the original run you sould get a scores file called `scores_iNet1_Size100_CC03inh_1.csv` with the scores in Kaggle format.

 Now if you use MATLAB you could load the scores with something like: